uberspark/uberxmhf/tee-sdk/README.md

 You must compile and link using exactly one service back-end package.
 At the time of this writing, there is only one anyways:
-'tee-sdk-svc-tv'. pkgconfig will automatically pull in the service front-end 'tee-sdk-svc' as a dependency.
+`tee-sdk-svc-tv`. pkgconfig will automatically pull in the service front-end `tee-sdk-svc` as a dependency.
 Using the compile and link flags from those packages is important not only to link against the corresponding libraries; they also reference compiler options to eliminate code-constructs that are unsupported inside services, and